rebahama/Project-1/README.md

  ## Validation of page
+* All the HTML files was validated in the offical W3C markup validation: [Validate](https://validator.w3.org/).

 * The index.html page showed 4 errors.
 On line 21 I had an </ a> tag that was empty.
 The other three warnings were the same.
 The warning was:"Error: Bad value _blanc for attribute target on element a: Reserved keyword blanc used." on three diffrent lines insted of "blank" i wrote "blanc" in the links in my footer.

 * The menu.html page showed one error there was a closing div tag that I removed after input check.